 You can find more details on Solidus' dependencies in the System Requirements page.

 First, we need a new Rails project:

-Once the new project has finished being created, we can open the project's newly
+Once the new project is created, you can run:

 Gemfile, you are actually

 requiring all five of the core Solidus gems:

 fully-functioning online store.
 However, you may wish to only use a subset of

 the gems and create a more custom store.
 For example:

 After the gems have been successfully installed, you need to create the necessary configuration files and instructions for the database using generators provided by Solidus and Railties.

 This may take a few minutes to complete, and it requires some user confirmation.